-Untempered hardboard cut to size, White Shellac, Methyl Hydrate, a wide brush, no. 60 or 80 sandpaper, no. 120 sandpaper, good quality Gesso.
+Untempered hardboard (Masonite) cut to size, White Shellac, Methyl Hydrate, (buy these items at the hardware store) a wide brush, sponge roller (optional), no. 60 or 80 sandpaper, Gesso.

 - Buy Untempered Hardboard.
-‘Tempered’ hardboard has additives like oil, tar, and wax to make it waterproof for outdoor construction applications.
-The gesso will not stick to it and the additives will have unpredictable and undesirable effects on your painting.
 You can get smooth on one side or smooth on both sides.
-Hardboard comes in two thicknesses, 1/8” and ¼”.
-It comes in 4×8’ sheets and most hardware stores will cut it into whatever sizes you like for a fee.
+Hardboard comes in two thicknesses, 1/8” and 1/4".
+For paintings up to about 16x20 I sometimes use the thinner 1/8”, and for sizes up to 20x30 I use 1/4".
+It comes in 4x8’ sheets and most hardware stores will cut it into whatever sizes you like for a fee.

 - Sand the smooth surface before sizing.
 No.60 or 80 sandpaper is good.

-- Apply a coat of Acrylic Polymer Gesso on the back of the panel (optional) and at least two coats on the front.
+- Apply a coat of Acrylic Polymer Gesso on the back of the panel and at least two coats on the front.
 If you want a very smooth finish you can sand with fine sand paper between each coat after it has dried.
-You will find the best quality gesso will have more covering power and better adhesive strength.
-I typically apply 4 coats of gesso; the first two brushing in opposite directions, then two more thinner coats diluted with a bit of water for a smoother painting surface.
+You can use an inexpensive gesso on the back since its only purpose there is to keep the panel from warping, and a premium quality gesso on the front.
+You will find the best gesso will have more covering power and better adhesive strength.